Raspberry Pi Pi-Hole: A Network Wide Ad-blocker

 Equipment List

-Below are all the pieces of equipment that I made use of for this Raspberry Pi Pi-hole tutorial.
+Below are all the pieces of equipment that I made use of when setting up Pi-hole on our Raspberry Pi.

 Recommended